 Continuing Education Activity

-One of the single most difficult challenges for any prescriber is to distinguish between the legitimate prescription of controlled substances versus the prescription potentially used for illegitimate purposes.
-To discern the difference, prescribers need to recognize the signs, symptoms, and treatment of acute and chronic pain as well as the signs and symptoms of patients misusing controlled substances.
-This activity assists members of the interprofessional team by helping develop an awareness of appropriate dosing, substance control, and recognizing patients that may be abusing these drugs for non-legitimate purposes.
+One of the most difficult challenges for any prescriber is distinguishing between the legitimate prescription of controlled substances versus the prescription potentially used for illegitimate purposes.
+To discern the difference, prescribers need to recognize the signs, symptoms, and treatment of acute and chronic pain and the signs and symptoms of patients misusing controlled substances.
+This activity assists interprofessional team members by helping develop an awareness of appropriate dosing and substance control and recognizing patients that may be abusing these drugs for non-legitimate purposes.

 - Describe the Controlled Substances Act and its legal application to the prescribing and dispensing of medications.

 - Identify the causes and types of pain.

 - Outline the role of the interprofessional team in assessing and treating pain appropriately and managing the use of controlled substances.